makubacki/tianocore.github.io/EDK-II-Code-First-Process.md

 When the change is ready for review, the PR should be marked as ready for review (taken out of draft status).

+### Edk2-Staging Branch and the Draft Pull Request

+Something to be aware of is that two parts of the code first process are constant to simplify finding and contributing to code first changes.

+1. Regardless of the decision made in *step 3*, a `GI####-<BranchName>` branch will always exist in `edk2-staging`.
+2. A draft PR linked to the GitHub issue in *step 1* will always exist in the primary repository.

+If the contributor opts to use a fork of the primary repository in *step 3*, an automated process will sync updates to the `GI####-<BranchName>` branch in `edk2-staging` any time the draft PR is updated.
+Thus, even if you do not have write permission to `edk2-staging` your branch will still be created there and kept up to date on your behalf.
+Be aware that in this case, the "code first dev branch" is still the branch on the fork as that is the PR branch.

 ## Source Code

+> Note: This section is currently required as defined.
+It is being reviewed and the process may change in the future.

 In order to ensure draft code does not accidentally leak into production use, and to signify when the changeover from draft to final happens, *all* new or